Summer Programming Announcements

 Photo credit: David Young Oct 26 2024

-This picture below comes from an iPhone app known as Star Walk 2.
-If you have a passion for stargazing or simply enjoy learning about the wonders of the night sky, be sure to check out this fantastic app for an enhanced celestial experience.
-The picture was taken with an iPhone on October 15, 2024
+The picture above comes from an iPhone app known as Star Walk 2.
+If you have a passion for stargazing or simply enjoy learning about the wonders of the night sky, be sure to check out this fantastic app for an enhanced stargazing experience.
+The picture below was taken with an iPhone on October 15, 2024

 Photo credit: David Young